 Gearldine Maeweather’s Get Started For Beginners To The Experts

 The macrame book is a steal at only £6.47 and will teach you all the fundamental macrame knots.
 There’s photo instructions and over 30 projects inside making it both educational and fun!
+Once you’ve learnt all the basic knots from this macrame book you’ll be able to make our macrame bracelet.

 Amanda Jones’ Macrame for Absolute Beginners